-In Defra-funded work carried out by NIAB EMR and Staplehurst Nurseries Ltd between 2004 and 2008, we showed that Regulated Deficit Irrigation (RDI) applied during the period of rapid stem extension effectively limited plant height in Poinsettia so that retailer specifications were met at market date, despite a 90% reduction in plant growth regulator (PGR) use.
-RDI-treated plants were also more tolerant of chilling stress, and leaf and bract drop during shelf-life tests were reduced by 50% and 90% respectively, compared to well-watered control plants that received the commercial PGR programme.
+In scientifically robust Defra-funded work carried out by NIAB EM and Staplehurst Nurseries Ltd between 2004 and 2008, we showed that Regulated Deficit \irrigation (RDI) applied during the period of rapid stem extension effectively limited plant height so that retailer specifications were met at market date, despite a 90% reduction in PGR use.
+RDI-treated plants were also more tolerant of chilling stress, and leaf and bract drop during shelf-life tests were reduced by 50% and 90% respectively, compared to well-watered control plants under the commercial PGR programme.
 Once the RDI technique had been optimised, these benefits were delivered over two consecutive seasons in 2006 and 2007.

-Further work funded by the AHDB, led by the University of Lincoln and carried out at Neame Lea Nurseries in 2017/18 and 2018/19 demonstrated that Deficit Irrigation (DI) could be successfully used as a non-chemical means of growth control at scale on a commercial poinsettia crop.
-However, despite this and earlier successes, several barriers to the widespread commercial uptake of DI and RDI remained, and the industry felt that more convincing evidence of the potential benefits of using these approaches as a non-chemical method of growth control was needed.
+Further work funded by the AHDB, led by the University of Lincoln, and carried out at Neame Lea Nurseries in 2017/18 and 2018/19, demonstrated that Deficit Irrigation (DI) could be successfully deployed as a non-chemical means of growth control at scale on a commercial poinsettia crop.
+However, despite this and earlier successes, several barriers to the widespread commercial uptake of DI and RDI remain, and the industry felt that more convincing evidence of the potential benefits of using these approaches as a non-chemical method of growth control was needed.